 |If you need help peeling apples, I have a volunteer for you.|

 Our first ever batch of Crock Pot Applesauce was a raging success.
 Our applesauce was extremely dark in color because Miss E dumped in cinnamon but we added very little sugar and the flavor was excellent.
 Our teenager, Hunter said it looked like chili.
 But it tasted divine.
-We ate the WHOLE BATCH at our Sunday night family supper, thanks to the hungry like a pack of teenager.
+We ate the WHOLE BATCH at our Sunday night family supper.
 We served it with squash just picked from the garden that we roasted in the oven and baked lemon pepper chicken breasts.

 The entire meal tasted like Fall to me!
 The shared apples from friend Sonia are gone.
 The next apples a friend shares are going to another batch of Crock Pot Applesauce and then maybe onto Crock Pot Apple Butter.